Reed-CompBio/spras/docs/tutorial/intermediate.rst

    Each algorithm uses the input nodes to guide or constrain the optimization process used to construct reconstruct subnetworks.

-   An algorithm maps these input nodes onto the interactome and uses the network to identify connecting paths between the input nodes to form subnetworks.
+   An algorithm maps these input nodes onto the interactome and identifies connecting paths between the input nodes to form subnetworks.

 Pathway reconstruction algorithms differ in the inputs nodes they